hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The success of the project will be measured by the proportion of healthcare waste that is managed in accordance with the new guidelines in two pre-selected hospitals.

-**Conclusion:** If the project is successful, similar local waste management solutions for healthcare waste could be replicated in other parts of Sri Lanka and other ASEAN countries.
+**Conclusion:** If the project is successful, similar local waste management solutions for healthcare waste could be replicated in other parts of Sri Lanka and other countries.
 It is essential to ensure that access to landfills containing healthcare waste is carefully managed to prevent infections and injuries caused by sharp objects.

 **SDG 3 "Good health and wellbeing":** A safe local waste management solution for healthcare waste will minimise chances of infection due to contact with waste.

-**SDG 15 "Life on land":** Preventing open burning and dumping of healthcare waste will protect soils, ground water and air quality.
+**SDG 15 "Life on land":** Reducing open burning and dumping of healthcare waste will protect soils, ground waters and air quality.